- Part 1 – Basics of Carbon Fiber – What it is, how it’s made, applications for luthiers, and more.

 - Part 3 – Detailed step by step tutorial where I demonstrate and explain my process for preparing and inlaying carbon fiber bars into my guitar neck blanks.
 (Luthier’s EDGE Ebook)

 For more information on the Step By step tutorial, 5 part Carbon Fiber Video Course, or Ebook download, visit this link or click the book to the right.
-Luthier’s EDGE members can also download the full ebook which is available now, and also watch the included 5 part video course too.
+Luthier’s EDGE members can also watch the included 5 part video course too (see video bleow or click here for info: Carbon Fiber Neck Reinforcemnt Video Course).

 Carbon Fiber Basics: What It Is & How It’s Made